jdleslie/sage2-boiler/README.md

  "Boiler to Boiler" RJ45 port.
 The built-in "Sage2" controller exposes nearly all the data available on the boiler's LCD display over this interface.

-This code works well via a cron script (log_phant.py) to log readings from my ALP105BW-4T02 to [data.sparkfun.com](http://data.sparkfun.com), but is untested on other models.
-A register-scanning routine is included to discover additional registers on other boilers.
+This has only been tested with my ALP105BW-4T02, but will probably work for other Sage2-era boilers.
+A register-scanning routine is included to discover additional registers on other Sage2 versions and models.

+This code works well via a cron script (log_thingspeak.py) to log readings from my boiler to [thingspeak.com](http://thingspeak.com).

 ## Use Cases
 * Debug installation issues, e.g. short cycling